NREL/jade/docs/source/spark_jobs.rst

    intended to maximize memory for 7 executors on each compute node.
 Customize as needed.
 8. View the changes to your ``config.json`` if desired.
 9. If you are using compute nodes with slow internal storage, consider setting ``use_tmpfs_for_scratch`` to true.
-Note that this reduces availabe worker memory by half and you'll need to adjust ``spark.executor.memory`` accordingly.
+Note that this reduces available worker memory by half and you'll need to adjust ``spark.executor.memory`` accordingly.
 You can set the option in ``config.json`` or by passing ``-U`` to the ``jade spark config`` command.
 10. Similar to the previous point, you can specify ``alt_scratch`` to use your own scratch directory.